jy02654959/homework/README.md

 # homework
-a finished homework about frontend which just for test the gayhub
+a finished homework about frontend which just for test the "gayhub"